For a school’s governing body, recruiting a headteacher is one of its most important and difficult jobs.

 In maintained schools, the governing body must agree a selection panel of at least three governors.
 There is no limit on panel members; the key is to find a balance between having a sufficient range of skills and expertise, but not allowing the panel to get so large that it becomes unfocused.

 In general, we would recommend a panel of around five governors.
 Academy trusts do not need to follow the same regulations, but will usually end up with a panel composition similar to that seen in maintained schools in practice.

 Maintained schools are required by law to have at least one selection panel member who has completed safer recruitment training, while it is good practice in academies.
 In maintained schools, where the local authority is the legal employer, the authority has a right to attend all proceedings of the selection panel.

 In maintained schools where the local authority is not the legal employer, the authority still retains a right to provide written advice, which the panel must consider, and to be notified of the names of applicants shortlisted for interview.

 Define the role

 The recruitment panel will first need to produce a job description and person specification.
-These documents are a crucial opportunity to define the role and consider the qualifications, experience and skills which you are looking for.
+These documents are a crucial opportunity to define the role and consider the qualifications, experience and skills you are looking for.

-The key is to not simply regurgitate your current headteacher’s role and qualities, but instead to consider the future needs of the school in line with your strategic vision.
+The key is not to simply regurgitate your current headteacher’s role and qualities but, instead, to consider the future needs of the school in line with your strategic vision.

 Advertise the position